Dr. Billy Kidd was a psychotherapist and researcher for 20 years. He has also studied history, religion, and has been

 6. You can be delusional, believing something is true, even though it is quite impossible.

 7. You will be capable of killing people, again, if that is in your past.

 8. You will want to do stuff that normal people do but it doesn’t seem exciting enough to make it worth the bother, so you say forget it.

 9. You will feel different from other people.

 10. You can literally see the distance between your world and other people’s worlds.

 11. You will believe in things kind of like jilted lovers do--that the impossible might still come true.

 12. You are either uncannily calm or you jump at the faintest sound.

 13. You will sweat and squirm and tell yourself that it’s all not true what you’re imagining.

 14. You will be trying to mind your own business when suddenly there’s a little snap and reality looks crystal clear, like it was something from a big screen movie.

 15. You will notice every tiny thing that moves. and hear every sound like it was amplified.

 16. You will watch the people, wondering which one is after you until suddenly, you see the enemy.

 17. You will be prescribed antipsychotic, anti-depressant, and anti-anxiety medications which sometimes help, but they can make the delusions and the hallucinations even more intense.

 That is what I know from being with war veterans and other people who’ve been threatened with death.
 Yet, I must defer to the honored veteran Sgt.
 Dunson when it comes to telling the true story of PTSD.
 He did it in a song called PTSD.
-It is the best description on record of what it is like to experience this illness.
+It is the best description on record of what it is like to experience this illness in it's full fledged state.

 Sgt.
 Dunson—The Expert on PTSD